MARS: A neurosymbolic approach for interpretable drug discovery: Methods

-\textbf{Naive updates}.
-The \textit{naive} way to implement weight updates (\(\text{MARS}_{\text{naive}}\)) is to increase weights according to the frequency at which each metapath-based rule is satisfied.
-We record observed frequency, \(O\), at which each metapath-based rule is satisfied.
-This is normalized by the batch-specific expected frequency, \(E\), which assumes that every rule has a uniform probability across the total number of occurrences in that batch.
-If the agent finds zero occurrences, no weight updates are made.
-Ultimately, this produces a metric, \(\mu\) (Eq.~\ref{eq:normalization}) in which \(\mu > 1\) indicates usefulness (the agent used that rule more than others), and \(\mu < 1\) indicates otherwise.
+The first method for updating rule weights is called \textit{naive updates}, and it lays the groundwork for the \mbox{\(P_{2H}\)} updates, covered in the next section.
+The \textit{naive} way to implement weight updates (\(\text{MARS}_{\text{naive}}\)) is to increase weights according to the frequency at which each metapath-based rule, \mbox{\(M_i\)} is satisfied.
+In other words, frequency serves as a heuristic for how often the agent makes successful predictions with a given metapath.
+Formally, this involves recording the observed frequency, \(O_{M_i}\), at which each metapath-based rule is satisfied in each batch.
+The observed frequency is then normalized by the batch-specific expected frequency, \(E\), which assumes that every rule has a uniform probability across the total number of occurrences in that batch.
+Therefore, \mbox{\(E\)} is the same for every metapath-based rule.
+Ultimately, this produces a metric, \(\mu_{M_i}\) (Eq.~\ref{eq:normalization}) in which \(\mu_{M_i} > 1\) indicates usefulness (the agent used that rule more than others), and \(\mu_{M_i} < 1\) indicates otherwise.

-Notably, the value of \(\mu\) is bound to avoid division by zero and extreme values.
-To adjust weight updates relative to batch size and rollouts, we define the minimum and maximum bounds on \(\mu\) in Eqs.~\ref{eq:lowerbound} and \ref{eq:upperbound}, where \(\rho\) is the total number of metapath-based rules: